urob/zmk-unicode/README.md

 This module adds a `unicode` behavior to ZMK.
 Some highlights:

 - Add any code point to the keymap using `&uc` without prior definition
+- Convenience macros for even easier input of commonly used code points
 - Configurable input systems that can be switched while keyboard is in use

 ## Usage